ANNUAL PUBLIC NOTICE OF SPECIAL EDUCATION SERVICES AND PROGRAMS, SERVICES FOR GIFTED STUDENTS,

 Children age three through their school district’s age of beginners are also eligible if they have developmental delays or one or more of the physical or mental commissions as defined in Chapter 14 and, as a result, need Special Education and related services.
 Developmental delay is defined as a child who is less than the age of beginners and at least three years of age and is considered to have a developmental delay when one of the following exists: (i) The child’s score, on a developmental assessment device, on an assessment instrument which yields a score in months, indicates that the child is delayed by 25% of the child’s chronological age in one or more developmental areas, or (ii) The child is delayed in one or more of the developmental areas, as documented by test performance of 1.5 standard deviations below the mean on standardized tests.
 Developmental areas include cognitive, communicative, physical, social/emotional and self-help.
 For additional information contact the Westmoreland Intermediate Unit Early Intervention Program.

 Each school district and intermediate unit has a procedure in place by which parents can request an evaluation.
 For information about procedures applicable to your child, contact the school which your child attends.
-Parents of students enrolled in the New Kensington-Arnold School District can make a request for an evaluation by contacting the building administrator or the Coordinator of Pupil Services at 724-337-4536
+Parents of students enrolled in the New Kensington-Arnold School District can make a request for an evaluation by contacting the building administrator or the Director of Special Education at 724-337-4536

 School entities cannot proceed with an evaluation or with the initial provision of special education and related services without the written consent of the parents.
 For additional information related to consent, please refer to the Procedural Safeguards Notice which can be found at the PaTTAN website, www.pattan.net